 5. Revisit Your Marketing Strategy

-Additionally, to make your product or service more interesting to potential clients who are facing comparable problems, make sure that your marketing efforts explicitly show how they address certain pain areas.
+Also, to make your product or service more interesting to potential clients facing comparable problems, make sure that your marketing efforts explicitly show how they address certain pain areas.

 6. Developing Solutions